-Regarding your college transcripts, ask your college to mail them to you and when you receive them, do not I repeat do not open them.
-They are to be sealed because the County Office won't accept opened transcripts.In regards to substitute certificates, they are to be renewed every 3-5 years.
-A $125 Certificate Fee by Check or Money Order payable to The Commissioner of Education.
-So when sending your paperwork to the Commissioner of Education, make sure to have not only the certificate fee, but the notarized Oath of Allegiance form, a criminal history status check, substitute credential application, and sealed transcripts.
-You can find these requirements through the following websites Guide for Substitute Teacher Certification and Employment in New Jersey (nj.gov) and Certification & Induction – Substitute Credentials (nj.gov).
+Regarding your college transcripts, request your college to mail them to you.
+Once you receive them, do not open them, as the County Office won't accept opened transcripts.
+Substitute certificates need to be renewed every 3-5 years, and there is a $125 Certificate Fee payable by Check or Money Order to The Commissioner of Education.
+When sending your paperwork to the Commissioner of Education, make sure to include not only the certificate fee but also the notarized Oath of Allegiance form, a criminal history status check, substitute credential application, and sealed transcripts.
+You can find these requirements on the following websites: Guide for Substitute Teacher Certification and Employment in New Jersey (nj.gov) and Certification & Induction – Substitute Credentials (nj.gov).

-To find more K-12 jobs in New Jersey, create a free account on K12JobsNJ.
-Visit the career advice section for valuable tips on enhancing your resume, crafting compelling cover letters, and honing your interview skills.
+For more K-12 job opportunities in New Jersey, create a free account on K12JobsNJ.
+Explore the career advice section for valuable tips on enhancing your resume, crafting compelling cover letters, and honing your interview skills.
 Sign up now to receive job alerts via text message, ensuring you stay informed about the latest opportunities.